zhouyl/flowblade/docs/components/media/gallery.md

 # Gallery

 Image gallery component with responsive grid layout for displaying collections of images.
+Gallery provides a flexible way to display image galleries.

 ## Components